ewallace/ewallace.github.io/team/_posts/2019-10-01-marah-jnied.md

 ORCID:
 scholar:
 image: /assets/images/team/marah_jn.jpg
-alum: false
+alum: true
 ---

-Marah Jnied is a PhD student funded by the Darwin Trust of Edinburgh.
+Marah Jnied was a PhD student funded by the Darwin Trust of Edinburgh from 2019-2024, in the Wallace Lab.
+Her PhD focused on characterising the role of the fungal RNA-binding protein Ssd1 in localisation of its target mRNAs and their protein products.

-She graduated with a BSc (Hons.) in Pharmacy and Health Sciences in 2016 at Ajman University, and an MSc in Microbiology at the University of Aberdeen in 2018.
-She is currently pursuing her PhD at the University of Edinburgh by working in the Wallace Lab on characterising the role of the conserved RNA-binding virulence factor Ssd1 in localisation of its target mRNAs and their protein products.
+She previously graduated with a BSc (Hons.) in Pharmacy and Health Sciences in 2016 at Ajman University, and an MSc in Microbiology at the University of Aberdeen in 2018.

+After graduating in 2024, Marah continued to a postdoctoral position in the lab of Sveta Makovets, also in Edinburgh.